eldoy/waveorb/docs/FEATURES.md

 * Get rid of SKIP_MAIN?
 Other env variables can be scrapped?
+  - Get rid of load from package main?
+    - can just include waveorb as lib if we need it?
+      - Look at 5ono-smtp...
 * Use Furu instead of sirloin
 * No more support for web sockets
   - Re-add it when we need it